UniTN-Mechatronics/aci-comm/README.md

 file.

 ## Compile
-We provide a Makefile that can compile the provided examples, or that build a shared library, or crosscompile on the Beaglebone Black.
+We provide a Makefile that can compile the provided examples, or that build a shared library, or cross-compile on the BeagleBone Black.

 You MUST add the original Asctec files in a folder called *asctec*.